yehonatanbarel/Ex4_oop/README.md

 2. Put the data file in the same folder.
 3. In the command line, write the following command: java -jar Ex4.jar "game_level_input"
-4. run the Ex4.py file
+4. run the Ex4.py file in the command line, write the following command: python Ex4.py
+5. An another way: run the Ex4.py file in workspace like "pycharm".

 # Description of the classes: